eatonphil/riscve/README.md

 # riscve

-A A RISC-V user-mode emulator for RV64I written in Go.
+A RISC-V user-mode emulator for RV64I written in Go.

 ### Use